-The National Association of Attorneys General
+The $280 Million Attorneys General Fund

 A group of state AGs shouldn’t be a litigation finance shop for the tort bar and progressive causes.